its-cyberjaya/constitution/README.md

 ## Regulation 1: General information

-## Regulation 2: Credentials to join the IT Society
+## Regulation 2: Definition of membership in IT Society

-## Regulation 3: The responsibilities of an IT Society member
+## Regulation 3: Responsibilities of an IT Society member

 ## Regulation 4: Organizational Structure

-## Regulation 5: Executive Council Members’ Responsibilities
+## Regulation 5: Responsibilities of Executive Council Members

-## Regulation 6: Responsibility of the Divisional Committees
+## Regulation 6: Responsibilities of the Divisional Committees

 ## Regulation 7: Responsibilities of the Event Organizing Committees

-## Regulation 8: Meeting
+## Regulation 8: Meetings

 ## Regulation 9: Election